ethereum/ethereum-org-website/src/content/roadmap/verkle-trees/index.md

 ## When will Verkle trees ship? {#when-will-verkle-trees-ship}

-Verkle tree testnets are already up and running, but there are still substantial outstanding updates to clients that are required to supprot Verkle trees.
+Verkle tree testnets are already up and running, but there are still substantial outstanding updates to clients that are required to support Verkle trees.
 You can help accelerate progress by deploying contracts to the testnets or running testnet clients.

 [Explore the Beverly Hills Verkle testnet](https://beverlyhills.ethpandaops.io)